 Another curious fact offered by the research is that only 44% of box office sales are due to investment in paid media, the remaining 56% is due to other motivations such as the casting.

-In Rossscammm we always insist on having a marketing strategy before the production of the film to get better results at the time you release your movie and the previous information supports our recommendation.
-So, if you are one of those who usually leaves marketing and promotion in the background and ends up spending the budget for this in the production process (that happens constantly) I hope after reading this piece you have a new purpose for the New Year.
+At Rossscammm we always insist on having a marketing strategy before the production of the film to get better results at the time you release your movie, and the previous information supports our recommendation.
+So, if you are one of those who usually leaves marketing and promotion in the background and ends up spending the budget for this in the production process (that happens constantly) we hope after reading this piece you have a new purpose for the New Year.